Murosama/JavaCoding/README.md

 # JavaCoding
- Starting Java Coding and API integration
+ Starting Java Coding and API integration.
+Preparing for future game development with open sources.